There is a harmonic series in nature that describes algebraic curves or explains such phenomena as the horizon of the ocean or arcs of a sum.

 Studying each trading we shall be able to identify entry and exit points estimating each curve we’ve drawn.
 Normally prices have (WM)-movement.

-Look how harmonic it is: if bull traders are dominating we can easily see an M shape– Gartley pattern (one of the harmonic patterns).
+Look how harmonic it is: if bull traders dominate, we can easily see an M shape– Gartley pattern (one of the harmonic patterns).

 If bears are under control we can easily see a W – Gartley pattern.

 Analyzing a historical pricing move, there are a lot of WM – movements.

 There is a variation of price with relation to time dx/dt that defines one segment of the AB curve or wave 1, one BC segment or wave 2, one CD segment or wave 3 and so on.

 Be careful with traps common for the foreign exchange market.

 If the 1-2-3 pattern is bullish and solid, do not confuse it with a corrective bear trap.
 Why?